adamdennis98/adamdennis98.github.io/_pages/home.md

 ## Publications:
 * Farrimond, D., Ratcliff, A., **Dennis, A.**, Rigby, S., Tyas, A., Clarke, S., Lodge, T., Tolman, W. (2023) "Microblast - A benchmarking study of gramme-scale explosive trials", in 26th International Symposium on Military Aspects of Blast and Shock.
 Australia: MABS26.

 * **Dennis, A. A.**, Stirling, C. G. and Rigby, S. E. (2023), "Towards the development of Machine Learning tools for blast load prediction", in 6th International Conference on Protective Structures (ICPS6).
 Auburn, AL.

+* **Dennis, A.** and Rigby, S. (2023) "Prediction of Blast Loads using Machine Learning Approaches", in SECED 2023 Conference, Earthquake Engineering & Dynamics for a Sustainable Future, 14-15th September 2023.
+Cambridge, UK.

 * **Dennis, A. A.** and Rigby, S. E. (2023), "The Direction-encoded Neural Network: A machine learning approach to rapidly predict blast loading in obstructed environments", International Journal of Protective Structures. [https://doi.org/10.1177/20414196231177364](https://doi.org/10.1177/20414196231177364).